oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 kubectl logs rust-wasi-example
 # Output
 [2022-01-16T11:42:20Z INFO  rust_wasm] Cat Fact: Polydactyl cats (a cat with 1-2 extra toes on their paws) have this as a result of a genetic mutation.
 These cats are also referred to as 'Hemingway cats' because writer Ernest Hemingway reportedly owned dozens of them at his home in Key West, Florida.
-[2022-01-16T11:43:21Z INFO  rust_wasm] Cat Fact: The way you treat kittens in the early stages of it's life will render it's personality traits later in life.
+[2022-01-16T11:43:21Z INFO  rust_wasm] Cat Fact: The way you treat a kitten in the early stages of its life will render its personality traits later in life.
 ```

 Awesome.
 You have successfully created a Wasm workload using Rust and deployed it to a Kubernetes cluster without using containers.